NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-raster-r/00-Raster-Structure/00-Raster-Structure.md

 The spatial extent of an R spatial object represents the geographic "edge" or location that is the furthest north, south, east and west.
 In other words, `extent` represents the overall geographic coverage of the spatial object.

+You can see the spatial extent using `terra::ext`:

+    ext(DSM_HARV)

+    ## SpatExtent : 732000, 733000, 4713000, 4714000 (xmin, xmax, ymin, ymax)

 ## Resolution
 A raster has horizontal (x and y) resolution.
 This resolution represents the